-- About 2% of the population is autistic. - Autism affects how a person perceives the world and interacts and socialises with others. - People on the autism spectrum are often highly logical and good at absorbing and remembering facts, attention to detail, and recognising patterns.
+- About 2% of the population is autistic. - Autism affects how a person perceives the world and interacts and socialises with others, making it challenging for them to pick up social cues and interpret them. - Autistic people can be sensitive to lights, noise, touch and smells, which can sometimes cause them distress. - People on the autistic spectrum can be highly logical and can be good at absorbing and remembering facts, attention to detail, and recognising patterns.